Yell Sound

-Yell Sound is the Sound running between Yell and Mainland, Shetland, Scotland.
+Yell Sound (/scz/ YELL soond) is the Sound running between Yell and Mainland, Shetland, Scotland.
 It is the boundary between the Mainland and the North Isles, and it contains many small islands.
 Sullom Voe, on the shores of which is a substantial oil terminal, is an arm of Yell Sound.

 The ferry to the North Isles crosses the sound, which can experience strong tides and adverse weather conditions.
 There are numerous shipwreck sites and several lighthouses to guide shipping.
 Yell Sound is mentioned briefly in the medieval Orkneyinga saga, and during the 19th century there was a short flourishing of the kelp industry.
 Commercial fishing has long been a mainstay of the local economy, and part of the sound is a Special Area of Conservation set up to protect local wildlife.

 Early history

 The Old Norse name was Alasund although the original meaning of the name is not clear.
 Yell Sound is mentioned briefly in the Orkneyinga saga:

 "Earl Rögnvald... and the chiefs Sölmond and Jón with him... had a fine body of troops, thought not too numerous, and five or six ships.
 They arrived at Hjaltland (Shetland) about the middle of Summer, but heard nothing of Frákork.
 Strong and contrary winds sprung up, and they brought their ships to Alasund (Yell Sound), and went a-feasting over the country."